-Using cards and blocks, you have to get your marble through to the target tower.
-Offers an engineering STEM focus.
-Builds spatial awareness.
+By using cards and blocks, you have to get your marble through to the target tower.
+The maze offers an engineering/STEM focus, and it helps build spatial awareness.

-Nature of the game makes it nearly impossible for someone who is color blind.
+Its concept makes it nearly impossible for someone who is color-blind.

 This is a unique brainteaser that conceals cash and other valuables in hidden compartments and requires figuring out the solution to access it.
-Nicely crafted in wood.
-Makes a fun way to give cash gifts.
+Nicely crafted with wood.
+Makes for a fun way to give cash gifts.

 Whether you have a family of brain-teaser lovers or you’re the one who loves to challenge your mind, everyone should own at least one puzzle game to help ward off boredom on a dreary day.